-- 2.4 Although Somerset's sales figures remain significantly higher than the national average, the recent figures are considerably lower than the sales of Somerset crushed rock in the early 1990's and 2000's. - 2.5 The ten year sales pattern shown above shows a period with prosperity with higher economic growth and development between 2005 and 2007; a period of austerity with economic decline and minimal development begun in 2008; and an upward trend begun in 2013.
-This is in line with national trends. - 2.6 Somerset supplied some of the crushed rock needed for the infrastructure behind the London 2012 Olympic Games.
+- 2.5 Although Somerset's sales figures remain significantly higher than the national average the recent figures are considerably lower than the sales of Somerset crushed rock in the early 1990s and 2000s. - 2.6 The ten year sales pattern shown above shows a period with prosperity with higher economic growth and development between 2005 and 2007; a period of austerity with economic decline and minimal development begun in 2008; and an upward trend begun in 2013.
+This is in line with national trends. - 2.7 Somerset supplied some of the crushed rock needed for the infrastructure behind the London 2012 Olympic Games.
 The increased sales production occurred over a period of national economic austerity.
-If Somerset had not contributed aggregates to Olympic infrastructure the economic effects could have had a significant impact on sales. - 2.7 It is noted that there was a slight increase in sales in 2013 when compared to the previous year, and a more significant increase in 2014 (approximately 20% increase in crushed rock sales in 2014 compared with 2013).
-2015 presents a contrast to the significant increase observed in 2014, with a smaller increase of just under 1% in sales. - 2.8 Looking at the national picture overall, according to the Mineral Products Association, there was 5.1% growth in aggregates sales in 2015 (made up of crushed rock (+ 5.8%), sand and gravel (+3.1%) and asphalt (+8.6%))8.
-This is a smaller increase in growth than the previous year, 2014, which experienced an increase in sales volumes of 10%.
-This decrease in sales growth at the national level is reflected in Somerset too.
+If Somerset had not contributed aggregates to Olympic infrastructure the economic effects could have had a significant impact on sales. - 2.8 It is noted that there was a slight increase in sales in 2013 when compared to the previous year, and a more significant increase in 2014 (approximately 20% increase in crushed rock sales in 2014 compared with 2013). - 2.9 Looking at the national picture overall, according to the Mineral Products Association, there was 11% growth in aggregates sales in 2014 (made up of crushed rock (+ 13.5%), sand and gravel (+7.2%) and asphalt (+8.6%))7.